griptape-ai/ComfyUI-Griptape/README.md

 ### Aug 30, 2024
 * Added `max_tokens` to most configuration and prompt_driver nodes.
 This gives you the ability to control how many tokens come back from the LLM. _Note: It's a known issue that AmazonBedrock doesn't work with max_tokens at the moment._
 * Added `Griptape Tool: Extraction` node that lets you extract either json or csv text with either a json schema or column header definitions.
 This works well with TaskMemory.
-* Added `Griptape Tool: Summary` node that will summarize text.
+* Added `Griptape Tool: Prompt Summary` node that will summarize text.
 This works well with TaskMemory.

 ### Aug 29, 2024
 * Updated griptape version to 0.30.2 - This is a major change to how Griptape handles configurations, but I tried to ensure all nodes and workflows still work.
 Please let us know if there are any issues.